Autoimmune encephalitis

-Clinical manifestations

-Symptoms
+Signs and symptoms

 Patients with AIE may present movement disorders such as ataxia, dystonia, myoclonus, and orofacial dyskinesia.
 Seizures are the most common symptom and different types of seizures may be seen, including refractory status epilepticus.
 Autonomic disturbances such as sweating, hypertension, tachycardia and hypoventilation are also frequent.
 Some patients may develop gastrointestinal manifestations (diarrhea, gastroparesis, and constipation) due to involvement of the myenteric plexus.
 Sleep disturbances such as insomnia, abnormal sleep movements, sleep apnea, and hypersomnia are also found.

 Some of these findings are suggestive of certain types of encephalitis and may indicate a specific underlying antibody or tumor.